 The BASIS Charter School Curriculum determines the order in which students are required to take specific courses or what courses students can select from the School course catalog.
 For a specific School course catalog, refer to the BASIS Baton Rouge Charter Schools Course Catalog link in ParentSquare.
-The content of each course is guided by SPORK, a proprietary software platform for storing, organizing, and delivering content.
 It is the responsibility of our curriculum experts to align the curriculum with the educational standards required by the Louisiana Department of Education.

 It is mandatory for all teachers to be familiar with the educational standards for their state and to implement the BASIS Charter School Curriculum in compliance with these requirements.
-Using the SPORK app, the teacher designs the Course Syllabus.
+Teachers will use Schoology to share course information in addition to assembling their Course Syllabus.
 The syllabus explains the content of the course in the form of a course outline, including lesson units and their instructional objectives.
 In addition, the syllabus includes the description of class policies, grading policies, as well as a list of supplies and instructional materials needed for the class.
 Students receive the syllabus by the end of the third week of instruction.
-Each course syllabus is available on ParentSquare.
+Parents will be asked to acknowledge receipt of the syllabi.
 The BASIS Charter School Curriculum distinguishes three types of courses: required courses, elective courses, and optional courses.
 The required and elective courses offered to students at any BASIS Charter School meet or exceed the requirements of Louisiana standards.
 In compliance with charter laws and regulations, all required and elective courses are offered free of tuition.